Below are the combined sailing instructions for both dinghy and cruiser competitors.

 4.1.
 Signals made ashore will be hoisted on the clubhouse flagpole.

 4.4.
-Notices will be posted on the noticeboard in the clubhouse porch.
+Notices will be posted on the Penzance Sailing Club Official Notice Board, Dinghy or Cruiser, in the clubhouse porch.

 5.1.
-For starts from the clubhouse line the light sequence in Table 1 may be used with signals given as follows:
+For starts from the clubhouse start line (see Para.8.2.) the light sequence in Table 1 may be used with signals given as follows:

 5.2.
-When the light sequence is not used, flag signals as shown in Table 1 will be used.
+When the light sequence in Table 1 is not used, flag signals as shown in Table 1 will be used.

 6.1.
-A postponement may be signalled by two sound signals and the preparatory signal lights of all the postponed fleets being illuminated and flashed simultaneously.
+A postponement from the clubhouse may be signalled by two sound signals and the preparatory signal lights of all the postponed fleets being illuminated and flashed simultaneously.
 This alters RRS 27.3.

 7.1.
 Individual Recalls.
 A fleet preparatory signal light may be displayed in place of IC flag ‘X’.
 This alters RRS 29.1.